 In 2016, the top drugs of use that people seek treatment for in Philly were:

 - Alcohol, at 19.8 percent

 - Cocaine and crack, at 11.2 percent

 - Benzodiazepines, at 1.8 percent

 - Methamphetamine, at 0.4 percent

-In addition to tolerance, dependence, cravings, and withdrawal, major characteristics of a substance use disorder include physical, mental and behavioral changes that point to drug abuse or addiction.
+In addition to tolerance, dependence, cravings, and withdrawal, major characteristics of a substance use disorder include physical, mental and behavioral changes that point to drug use or addiction.

 Physical signs of addiction:

 - Changes in energy levels (excitability or lethargy)

 - Changes in speech patterns (slurring or talkativeness)